bzzzzzzzzzzzzz/dkey/README.md

             - a portion of the accumulated fees to go to further protocol development

-## Usage:
+## Usage

-If you don't have it, download Ganache (https://trufflesuite.com/ganache/).
+If you don't have them, download Ganache (https://trufflesuite.com/ganache/) and Node (https://nodejs.org/en/download).
-- Set up a new workspace with
+- Set up a new Ganache Workspace with
     - NETWORK ID: 5777
     - RPC SERVER: HTTP://127.0.0.1:8080
     - under "TRUFFLE PROJECTS", link to the truffle-config.js file

-Using truffle:
+Use truffle to deploy contracts:
 ```bash
 $ npm install -g truffle
 $ truffle migrate
 ```

 Grab the contract address that 'Test' is deployed to.

-Connect Metamask with your local development blockchain (should be on 8080).
-Create 2 new Metamask Accounts with the top two addresses under the "ACCOUNTS" tab in the Ganache Workspace.

 Serve the website to your browser:
 ```bash